ranja-sarkar/GD/README.md

 <img width="353" height="51" alt="022" src="https://github.com/user-attachments/assets/ae14f7b9-96bf-411d-b8b6-9138825ca055" />

+The linearity does not lie in the probability output but in how the model constructs its decision boundary as a linear function.
+The linearity is in the log-odds, not the probability itself.

 📌 Despite its classification task and non-linear output, logistic regressiion earns its place in the family of generalized linear (regression) models.